sharbata/2xb3_labs_2021/README.md

 # 2xb3-labs
-Repo for all SFWRENG 2XB3 labs for our group
+Repo for our SFWRENG 2XB3 labs
-Members:
-Ammar Sharbat: sharbata
-Mohinder Kallay: kallaym
-Sharjil Mohsin: mohsis2